-Palm Beach County is popular with children and families who want to splash in and around the water.
-The weather is perfect year-round for a day at the beach or a dip in the pool.
-The Palm Beach County Parks and Recreation Department offers plenty of opportunities for people of all ages to be active in the water.
+Palm Beach County is popular with families who want to splash in the water.
+The weather is great year-round for a day at the beach or a dip in the pool.

-1. Aqua Crest Pool in Delray Beach is heated year-round.
+• Aqua Crest Pool in Delray Beach is heated year-round.
 It features a 50-meter pool with a diving well and children’s play pool.
-Various swim teams practice at here, including the Palm Beach Masters, East Coast Aquatic Club Team and Palm Beach Coralytes synchronized team.
+Various swim teams practice at here, including the Palm Beach Masters, East Coast Aquatic Club Team and Palm Beach Coralytes synchronized Swim Team.

-2. Gleneagles Country Club Aquatic Center is at the Club Managers Association of America Therapeutic Recreation Complex in John Prince Park in Lake Worth.
-It runs from April through September.
-Programs and activities include adaptive swim lessons, aqua motion, family and lap swim, scuba instruction and more.
+• Gleneagles Country Club Aquatic Center is at the Club Managers Association of America Therapeutic Recreation Complex in John Prince Park in Lake Worth Beach.
+It runs from April through September with activities such as adaptive swim lessons, aqua motion, family and lap swim and scuba instruction.

-5. Pioneer Park Aquatic Center in Belle Glade is open from May to September, featuring a 25-yard pool with tipping water buckets for the children and waterslides.
+• Pioneer Park Aquatic Center in Belle Glade is open from May to September, featuring a 25-yard pool with tipping water buckets for kids and waterslides.

-1. Calypso Bay Waterpark is in Royal Palm Beach inside Seminole Palms Park, offering a nearly 900-foot river ride, lily pad walk, four-story high waterslides, water playground, lap pool with diving boards and more.
+• Calypso Bay Waterpark in Royal Palm Beach at Seminole Palms Park offers a nearly 900-foot river ride, lily pad walk, four-story high waterslides, water playground, lap pool with diving boards and more.

 Beaches are the No. 1 reason people visit Palm Beach County, and the county operates 16 beach parks from Tequesta to Boca Raton.
-Children and families can spend time basking in the sun (with sun protection), building sand castles, playing catch on the beach or swimming in the ocean — all free.
+Fourteen of those provide lifeguards.
+Families can spend time basking in the sun, building sand castles, playing catch on the beach or swimming in the ocean — all free.

 Watch this video for beach safety information.

 Bibi Baksh is public relations specialist for Palm Beach County Parks and Recreation Department.